scala/scala-lang/blog/_posts/2026-04-06-last-mile-towards-sbt2.md

 ## What's new in sbt 2?

-sbt 2 is a new version of sbt.
-If you're familiar with sbt 1.x, hopefully the jump is not too far, but we have pushed sbt to the modern standard.
+sbt 2 is a new major version of sbt.
+If you're familiar with sbt 1.x, hopefully the jump is not too far, but we have pushed sbt to a more modern standard.
 The headline features are:

 - sbt 2.x uses Scala 3.x for build definitions and plugins (Both sbt 1.x and 2.x are capable of building Scala 2.x and 3.x)
 - Embraces a simpler build.sbt via common settings